Skip to main content

 L-glutamine is an amino acid (a basic building block of protein) that the body normally makes on its own.
 It becomes "conditionally essential" during stress, illness, or hard training, meaning the body cannot make enough to keep up.
 People most often supplement it for gut repair, immune support, and post-workout recovery.

 Yes, L-glutamine powder is better than pills for gut healing because therapeutic doses are 5 grams or more.
 To get 5 grams from capsules, you would need to swallow 5 to 10 large pills.
-Powder mixes into water without much taste and lets you measure the dose precisely.
+Powder mixes into water without much taste and lets you measure the dose exactly.

-You should ideally take L-glutamine on an empty stomach or with a light snack, especially when targeting gut repair.
+You should ideally take L-glutamine on an empty stomach or with a light snack, particularly when targeting gut repair.
 Other amino acids in a full meal compete with glutamine for absorption, which can slow how fast it reaches the gut lining.
 Many patients use it first thing in the morning or between meals.

-Yes, L-glutamine can cause bloating in some people, especially those with significant dysbiosis or SIBO (small intestinal bacterial overgrowth).
+Yes, L-glutamine can cause bloating in some people, particularly those with significant dysbiosis or SIBO (small intestinal bacterial overgrowth).
 The bacteria can ferment the glutamine before your body absorbs it.
 Start at 1 to 2 grams and slowly increase to test tolerance.

 Most patients notice less bloating and more comfortable digestion within 1 to 3 weeks of consistent dosing.
 Full repair of the gut lining usually takes 8 to 12 weeks, because the cells of the gut wall turn over every few days but the system as a whole takes longer to rebalance.
 We retest at 12 weeks if symptoms have not improved.

 For active leaky gut, the typical clinical dose of L-glutamine is 10 to 20 grams per day, split into 2 or 3 servings, for 4 to 8 weeks.
 After that, most patients drop to a 5 gram daily maintenance dose.
-Higher doses are best done with medical supervision, especially if you have any liver or kidney concerns.
+Higher doses are best done with medical supervision, particularly if you have any liver or kidney concerns.

 Yes, L-glutamine can help with IBS-D (the diarrhea-predominant form of irritable bowel syndrome) by repairing the intestinal lining and calming inflammation.
 A 2019 randomized trial showed meaningful symptom improvement at 5 grams three times daily.
 It works best alongside dietary changes that remove the irritants driving the gut response.